-This action affects only the certain novel or unusual design feature on the Gulfstream Model GVII-400 airplane.
-It is not a rule of general applicability.
+This action affects only a certain novel or unusual design feature on one model of airplane.
+It is not a rule of general applicability and affects only the applicant who applied to the FAA for approval of these features on the airplane.